 What is powerbuilding?

 Powerbuilding is a combination of two different training styles: powerlifting and bodybuilding.
-It uses three compound exercises — the deadlift, bench press and squat — to build strength, while bodybuilding exercises help grow muscle size and definition.
+It uses three specific exercises — the deadlift, bench press and squat — to help you build strength, lift heavier and increase muscle mass.

-By adding elements of these two training styles together, it becomes possible to do both — increase muscle mass and strength through powerbuilding!
+By adding elements of these two training styles together, it becomes possible to do both — allowing you to increase muscle mass and strength through powerbuilding!

-Why is powerbuilding used in my BUILD program?
+Why is powerbuilding used in Sweat's BUILD program?

 What does a powerbuilding routine include?

-As I explained above, powerbuilding combines principles from both powerlifting and bodybuilding.
+Powerbuilding combines elements of both powerlifting and bodybuilding.
 The training styles might seem quite different — for example, powerlifting is about getting stronger.
-So, one of the best ways to build stronger muscles is to lift heavy weights with fewer repetitions (a maximum of one or two reps).
+One of the best ways to build stronger muscles is to lift heavy weights with fewer repetitions (a maximum of one or two reps).
 With bodybuilding, where the goal is to build larger muscles, you should be focusing on doing more reps (sets of 12-15 reps) with less weight.

-A powerbuilding routine uses a bit of both of these training techniques, even though it might sound impossible.
-Basically, it means starting a workout with heavy weights and fewer reps to build strength, then moving on to lighter weights with more reps to help encourage muscle growth.
-BUILD is designed to gradually increase muscle mass through this style of training — it primarily focuses on strength training.
+A powerbuilding program like BUILD uses a bit of both of these strength training techniques to gradually increase your muscle mass.
+Basically, it means starting a workout with heavy weights and fewer reps to build your strength, then moving on to lighter weights with more reps to help encourage muscle growth.

 BUILD encourages you to improve your performance in the gym.
-You work towards increasing the weight you are lifting while developing muscle mass.
+You’ll work towards increasing the weight you’re lifting while developing your muscle mass.

-My advice for those women who want to try a powerbuilding routine — go for it!
+Our advice for women who want to try powerbuilding is to go for it!
 Be patient with your training and remember that if you put in the work, the results will come.
 Appreciate your wins along the way, even if they seem small.
-Building muscle mass takes time and it is a long-term commitment but WOW, it can do so much for your self-confidence.
-For me, it completely transformed my life — I am always happy when I’m lifting!
+Building muscle mass takes time and it is a long-term commitment but as so many women in the Sweat Community know, it can do so much for your confidence.